Skip to content

 • Failure to provide assistance to another runner in difficulty

-• Refusal to comply with an order from the race organisers, a race marshal, a doctor or a rescuer
+• Refusal to comply with an order from the race organizers, a race marshal, a doctor or a rescuer

 • Leaving a checkpoint after the time limit has expired